genome/bfx-workshop/lectures/week_04/alignment_assignment.md

 - **`@RG`** - We now have two read group tags.
 Every read in the body of the file has an `RG:Z:` tag pointing back to one of these IDs, so we know where each read came from.
 - **`@PG`** - we now also have several records documenting which program (and which version, and the exact command line) was used to produce the data.
 It's a built-in record of how the file was made!

 There's also a new **`@HD`** line at the top with `SO:coordinate`.
 That was added by `samtools sort`, and it records that the reads are now ordered by chromosome and position, rather than in the order they came off the sequencer.
-That will be important for the homework!

 </details>

 ### Index and view the data

-Bams are most useful when they have an index file, which is that Table of Contents that lets us jump straight to various portions of the genome.
+BAM files are most useful when they have an index file, which is that Table of Contents that lets us jump straight to various portions of the genome.
 Create that index for the `normal.bam` file:

 ```
 samtools index aligned/normal.bam